raheelam98/Modern_AI_Python/Python_MCQ/MCQ_1.md

 - C) To delete an object of a class
 - D) To modify an object of a class

+#### 15. What is the primary purpose of indentation in Python?
+- A) To separate functions and classes
+- B) To improve code readability
+- C) To denote a block of code within a control structure, function, or class
+- D) To specify the data type of a variable

+#### 16. How does indentation contribute to the overall structure of Python code?
+- A) It defines the data types of variables
+- B) It specifies the functions and classes
+- C) It shows the relationship between different blocks of code
+- D) It improves the performance of the code

+#### 17. What does it mean for Python to be dynamically-typed?
+- A) Python checks the data type of a variable at compile time.
+- B) Python enforces the data type of a variable at runtime.
+- C) Python determines the data type of a variable at runtime, rather than at compile time.
+- D) Python does not support any type checking.

+#### 18. How does Python handle type checking?
+- A) Python is statically-typed, which means it checks the data type of a variable at compile time
+- B) Python is dynamically-typed, which means it checks the data type of a variable at runtime
+- C) Python is weakly-typed, which means it does not check the data type of a variable at all
+- D) Python is strongly-typed, which means it checks the data type of a variable at both compile and runtime

+#### 19. What is the None data type in Python?
+- A) A numeric data type that represents the absence of a value
+- B) A string data type that represents the absence of a value
+- C) A special data type that represents the absence of a value
+- D) A sequence data type that represents the absence of a value

+#### 20. What happens during implicit type casting in Python?
+- A) The programmer explicitly converts a value from one data type to another
+- B) Python automatically converts a value from one data type to another
+- C) The value is not converted, and an error is raised
+- D) The value is converted, but the original data type is lost

 ---

 ## Python Data Types (Lesson 02): MCQ Questions